Cheng Chi-hung

-Cheng Chi-hung (鄭錡雄 (Zhèng Zhìxióng); born 20 June 1985 in Kaohsiung City, Taiwan), is a Taiwanese professional baseball pitcher for Chinatrust Brothers of Chinese Professional Baseball League (CPBL).
+Cheng Chi-hung (鄭錡鴻 (Zhèng Zhìxióng); born 20 June 1985 in Kaohsiung City, Taiwan), is a Taiwanese professional baseball pitcher for Chinatrust Brothers of Chinese Professional Baseball League (CPBL).

 Career

 Cheng began his career in 2004 with the Pulaski Blue Jays, the Class-A affiliate of the Toronto Blue Jays.

 In 2008, he played for the Lansing Lugnuts.

 On January 4, 2009 Cheng signed a Minor League Contract with the Pittsburgh Pirates.
 On August 10, 2009 Cheng was released by the Pirates.

 International career

 Cheng also plays for the Chinese Taipei national baseball team at the 2009 World Baseball Classic.